Tamillis/MyTools/TableMaker/README.md

 The `NMaker` static class contains some helper functions as well as doubling as the source of truth for the data under `NMaker.data`, `NMaker.filteredData` and `NMaker.pagedData`.

-All components load from this data, and listen in on the `updatedData` and `updatedPagedData` events that the corresponding components set up on the `document`.
+All components load from this data, and listen in on the `updatedData` and `updatedPagedData` events that the corresponding components set up on the `NMaker` object.

 To use the system, first call `NMaker.init(data)` with your tabular JSON data and then create whatever components you want by instantiating an object of that component.